 When it comes to music, it really doesn’t matter which version of Pearson performance you’re watching—whether in a tight, masked, insect-inspired uniform, a long white lab coat splattered with fake blood, or his unofficial “uniform” of sorts comprised of something like black pants, a plain shirt, and a worn leather jacket.
-He might be armed with a clear Dan Armstrong bass, or only with a microphone shoved in his mouth like a gag, chord wrapped around his neck like a noose.
-Regardless of any of that, you immediately know what you’re witnessing is raw honesty and passion personified.
+He might be armed with a clear Dan Armstrong bass, or only with a microphone shoved in his mouth like a gag, cord wrapped around neck like a noose.
+Regardless of any of that, what you’re experiencing is raw honesty and passion personified.

 With the exception of your everyday reality show television stunts (now infamous), Justin ventured into the realm of acting for the first time in 2013 under the direction of Asia Argento for the film “Incompresa”, translated as “Misunderstood”, of which he also contributed to the soundtrack alongside Three One G comrade and fellow Locust, Gabe Serbian.
 The film premiered at The Festival De Cannes in May 2014 under the category of Un Certain Regard.

-It is clear that Pearson has always and will continue to explore different avenues of expression, reinventing himself and evolving as an artist while simultaneously managing to maintain many of the same passionate beliefs present even before the likes of Retox, The Locust or Three One G, as just a teenager in his first angry punk band called Struggle.
+Pearson has always and will continue to explore different avenues of expression, reinventing himself and evolving as an artist while simultaneously managing to maintain many of the same passionate beliefs present even before the likes of Retox, The Locust or Three One G, as just a teenager in his first angry punk band, Struggle.
 It is this apparent need to share his message in only the most sincere of ways that continues to inspire and entertain.